Modern Minimal Perfect Hashing: A Survey: Perfect Hashing through Fingerprinting

 \section{Perfect Hashing through Fingerprinting}

-The idea of perfect hashing through fingerprinting is to assign a small fingerprint to each input key using a hash function.
+The idea of perfect hashing through fingerprinting is to assign a small ($\Theta(n)$) fingerprint to each input key using a hash function.
 We then resolve collisions between the fingerprints using recursion on the colliding keys.
 An advantage is the very simple and easily parallelizable construction.
 It is originally introduced by Chapman \etal \cite{chapman2011meraculous} in the context of bioinformatics, but not described as a perfect hashing data structure of general interest.
 Müller \etal \cite{muller2014retrieval} then enhance and describe the idea from a data structure perspective. \Cref{tab:fingerprintingMethods} gives an overview of the development.

-\myparagraph{FiPHa\@.} Perfect hashing through fingerprinting \cite{muller2014retrieval} hashes the $n$ keys to $\gamma n$ fingerprints using an ordinary hash function, where $\gamma$ is a tuning parameter.
+\myparagraph{FiPHa\@.} Perfect hashing through fingerprinting \cite{muller2014retrieval} hashes the $n$ keys to $\gamma n$ fingerprints using an ordinary hash function, where $\gamma \geq 1$ is a tuning parameter.
 A bit vector of length $\gamma n$ indicates fingerprints to which exactly one key was mapped.
 At query time, when a key is the only one mapping to its location, a rank operation on the bit vector gives the MPHF value.
 The bit vector indicates with a 0-bit that the key was not the only one mapping to that location.
 In this case, an additional layer of the same data structure needs to be queried. \Cref{fig:fingerprinting} illustrates this idea.
 The most space-efficient choice $\gamma=1$ leads to a space consumption of $e$ bits per key \cite{muller2014retrieval}, which is quite far from the lower bound of $\log_2 e$ bits per key.
-However, the approach offers fast construction and queries.
-Perfect hashing through fingerprinting provides efficient queries when about 4 or more bits per key are available (using larger values of $\gamma$).
+In this case, a query traverses $e$ layers of the data structure in expectation.
 FiPHa was developed in cooperation with the German company SAP, and the source code is not publicly available.